 Which collagen for the skin?

-To promote healthy, youthful skin, type I collagen is particularly recommended.
+To promote healthy, youthful skin, type I collagen is generally recommended.
 It makes up the majority of collagen present in the skin, ensuring its firmness, elasticity and hydration.
 To reap the benefits of type I collagen for the skin, food supplements in powder or capsule form are the most commonly used.
 Creams and serums containing collagen can also be applied locally to target the skin.

 Which collagen for bones?

 Type II collagen is essential for maintaining bone strength and density.
 It is mainly found in cartilage, tendons and ligaments, contributing to healthy joints and bones.
 Food supplements containing type II collagen, often derived from chicken or beef cartilage, are recommended to support bone and joint health.
-These supplements can be in powder or capsule form for optimal absorption.
+These supplements can be found in powder or capsule form for optimal absorption.

 Which collagen for joints?